 Dr Seli is the recipient of multiple awards for teaching, clinical excellence, and research, including: American College of Obstetricians and Gynecologists Fellowship Award for Research in Endocrinology of the Postreproductive Woman, Yale University “Resident of Excellence Award” for research, Society for Reproductive Investigation (SRI) President's Presenter Award, the American Society for Reproductive Medicine (ASRM) Ira and Ester Rosenwaks New Investigator Award, and Association of Professors of Gynecology and Obstetrics (APGO)-Yale Excellence in Teaching Award.
 He is also an active member of numerous professional societies including SRI, Society at the Study of Reproduction (SSR), European Society for Human Reproduction and Embryology (ESHRE) and ASRM, and a frequent invited speaker who has presented at national and international medical and scientific symposia.

-Professor Juan Antonio García Velasco is both the Director of the Master's program in human reproduction and a professor of obstetrics and gynecology at Rey Juan Carlos University in Madrid.
+Professor Juan A. García-Velasco is Director of IVI RMA-Madrid, Spain.
 He gained his degree in medicine at Complutense University, Madrid in 1990, before going on to train as a specialist in obstetrics and gynecology at La Paz Hospital, Madrid between 1992 and 1995.
 Professor García Velasco gained his PhD in medicine and surgery at Autónoma University, Madrid in 1995.
 He then became a sub-specialist in reproductive endocrinology and infertility at Yale University, USA in 1998.
 Professor García Velasco has published 122 scientific articles in impact journals along with 22 chapters and 4 books.
 He is the Principal Investigator of projects funded by the Ministry of Education and the Ministry of Health.
 He is a member of the Editorial Committee of Fertility & Sterility and Reproductive Biomedicine Online and SGI, ESHRE, ASRM, SEGO and SEF.